SharePoint access for non-King County employees

 - My account login and password are for my use only and may not be shared.

 - I understand that I am responsible for my actions and activities while utilizing King County's SharePoint site.

-- I shall access the site for King County-related work only and inform the site administrator when work responsibility changes and I no longer need access to accomplish my assigned work.
+- I may access the site for King County-related work only and agree to inform the site administrator when work responsibility changes and I no longer need access to accomplish my assigned work.

-- I understand that, while unlikely, any and all content on the site may be lost at any time from various causes such as but not limited to user errors, system errors, billing errors, malicious intrusion, hacking or other causes, and shall not hold King County or other organizations that use the site liable for any loss whatsoever.
+- While unlikely, content on the site may be lost from various causes such as user errors, system errors, billing errors, malicious intrusion or other causes.
+I will not hold King County or other organizations that use the site liable for any loss.

-- I understand that any content on the SharePoint site is subject to Washington State disclosure laws.
+- Any content on King County SharePoint sites are subject to Washington State disclosure laws.

 - I may post opinions, facts, files and other content on the site in online discussions and surveys, and accept the rules governing this use to keep it collegial and productive:

 - To help ensure that information, opinions and points are clearly understood and referenced in online discussions, I agree to post descriptive, specific, and succinct communications that focus on the topic of the discussion thread.

 Access to King County SharePoint sites is restricted to King County partners, contractors, agencies, and others involved in official work for King County.

 External partners work with King County site owners as their point of contact to answer questions and resolve problems.